-Kevin de León to challenge Feinstein in Democratic primary, sources say
+Kevin de León to challenge Feinstein, sources say

 - He is seen as a leading Latino voice in Democratic politics

-Washington (CNN)California state Senate president Kevin de León intends to enter California's 2018 Democratic primary against Sen. Dianne Feinstein, three sources with knowledge of his plans say.
+Washington (CNN)California Democratic state Senate president Kevin de León intends to enter California's 2018 Senate race against Sen. Dianne Feinstein, three sources with knowledge of his plans say.

 De León has begun calling labor leaders and elected officials to inform them of his plans, the sources said, and is expected to soon announce his campaign against Feinstein, a giant of California Democratic politics who has held the office since 1992.

-Note: CORRECTION: This story and headline have been updated to correctly describe California's primary system, which is not party-specific.